 The roots are part of a performance installation, THREE RITES: Liberty, and will dangle from the ceiling to the floor to create an environment that the audience separates and moves through (as if moving through history), to find open spaces containing reflections on liberty.

 Last week, we gathered at Spaceworks @ Williamsburgh Library for a ROOTS PARTY.
 We talked.
 We ate.
-We made roots for Edisa's installation of THREE RITES: Liberty.
+We made roots for Edisa’s installation.
 We participated in a conversation about the potential risks and benefits of legalizing marijuana with guest speakers: